dspodina/Conjugaison-Francais/README.md

 ## Bonjour and welcome to Pa-ra-pa Parler!

-Bonjour and welcome to Pa-ra-pa Parler!
-As junior WebDeveloper and french language enthusiast I created an app for practicing french verb conjugation fun and easy.
-An interface is user-friendly and allows you to practice verbs with diferent tenses and pronouns.
+As a junior web developer and French language enthusiast, I created an app for practicing French verb conjugation fun and easy.
+An interface is user-friendly and allows you to practice verbs with different tenses and pronouns.
 I'm constantly updating and improving my project to make language learning more accessible and enjoyable.

-Project based on React, API, NEXTJS@13 and styted by Tailwind.
+- App built using React,
+- Styled using Tailwind CSS,
+- Configured with Next.js version 13,
+- Receiving API responses from RapidAPI.

 ### Getting Started